sami5436/TerraScope/README.md

 ## Personal Background & Motivation

 During my time at ExxonMobil, I worked extensively with Terraform to manage large-scale infrastructure.
-While Terraform is incredibly powerful, I noticed that many team members struggled with the HCL syntax and the lack of visual representation for infrastructure resources.
-This project was born from that experience - a solution to make Infrastructure as Code (IaC) more accessible to everyone.
+While Terraform is incredibly powerful, I noticed sometimes my team and I struggled with the HCL syntax and the lack of visual representation for infrastructure resources.
+This project was born from that experience.
+A solution to make Infrastructure as Code (IaC) more accessible to everyone.

 TerraScope represents a quick and intuitive tool that bridges the gap between visual design and code generation.
 It's especially valuable for:
 - Team members new to Terraform who need to understand infrastructure relationships